warsclon/Javascript-Server-Error-And-Log/README.md

 Javascript-Server-Error-And-Log
 ===============================

-Server to capture errors and logs of javascript from web.
+Server to capture errors and logs of javascript from web with MondoDB.

 Javascript code to capture javascrip errors: